awsdocs/aws-codepipeline-user-guide/doc_source/approvals.md

 **No Configuration Options** You can also choose not to configure any of these three options\.
 You might not need them if, for example, you can notify someone directly that the action is ready for their review, or you simply want the pipeline to stop until you decide to approve the action yourself\.

-## Setup and Workflow Overview for Approval Actions in AWS CodePipeline<a name="approvals-overview"></a>
+## Setup and Workflow Overview for Approval Actions in CodePipeline<a name="approvals-overview"></a>

 The following is an overview for setting up and using manual approvals\.

 1. You grant the IAM permissions required for approving or rejecting approval actions to one or more IAM users in your organization\.

-1. \(Optional\) If you are using Amazon SNS notifications, you ensure that the service role you use in your AWS CodePipeline operations has permission to access Amazon SNS resources\.
+1. \(Optional\) If you are using Amazon SNS notifications, you ensure that the service role you use in your CodePipeline operations has permission to access Amazon SNS resources\.

 1. \(Optional\) If you are using Amazon SNS notifications, you create an Amazon SNS topic and add one or more subscribers or endpoints to it\.